-Child on Child Sexual violence and sexual violence and sexual harassment their peers and that child-on-child abuse can happen in any school.
+27. Child on Child Sexual violence and sexual violence and sexual harassment their peers and that child-on-child abuse can happen in any school.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of child-on-child abuse are outlined below.
 Further detail is available in Appendix 1.

-The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE 2023
+The DSL, Board of Trustees and Head Teacher will take due regard to Part 5, KCSiE 2023